-Adaptation means modifying the way we do things to reduce the impact of a changing climate on us.
+Adaptation means modifying the way we do things to reduce the impact of a changing climate on us and on the environment.
 Although it's not entirely clear how climate change will affect our communities, we can be sure that things will change.
 We also have a good idea of the sorts of impacts to expect.

-The climate affects where it's safe to live, infrastructure (like roads and water pipes), jobs, food supply, health, cultural practices and recreational activities.
+The climate affects where it's safe to live, infrastructure (like roads and water pipes), jobs, food supply, health, cultural practices, recreational activities, and our environment.
 Some of these impacts will be minor; others will be challenging for us to manage - but they will also present opportunities if we are able to respond proactively and collaboratively.